+Planned and subject to change based on time and class size.

-- Assignments (30%) There will be three assignments.
-Each assignment will have an analytical component and a programming component.
+- Assignments (35%) Assignments will be given roughly biweekly throughout the semester.
+Assignments may have analytical components and a programming components.
 The programming components will progressively develop a capable computer vision system.
 All programming will be in Matlab.
 All data for programming assignments will be provided by the instructor.
 Problem sets may be discussed in groups but must be written independently, including programming.
 Over-the-shoulder MATLAB debugging, for example, is not permitted.
-No code from other students, on-line or off-line resources other than that explicitly mentioned in the assignment is permitted. - Project (30%) Pairs of students will carry out a semester-long project.
-The students pairs will select three papers from the following computer vision conferences and journals (CVPR, ICCV, ECCV, TPAMI and IJCV) that have appeared since 2012; papers from other venues and from earlier dates will be considered, but need to be explicitly approved by the professor.
-The papers should be related, on a particular problem and hence comparable.
-The students will read, summarize, and critique the papers.
-The students will select one of the three papers to (non-trivially) implement and reproduce the experiments within the papers.
-A term paper summarizing the work will be due in mid-November; in-class conference-like presentations will occupy the last few weeks of the term.
-Students will blindly peer-review their classmates.
-More details will be provided in the project description; the project takes the place of a final exam in the course.

-Exams (30%) There will be one in-class exam in mid-November.

-Wikipedia Entry(10%) Each student will select a unique entry in Wikipedia that is related to computer vision early in the semester.
-The student will revise and contribute to this Wikipedia entry (off-line) throughout the term.
+No code from other students, on-line or off-line resources other than that explicitly mentioned in the assignment is permitted. - Project Challenge (15%) The assignments will develop a progressively capable computer vision system throughout the term.
+In the last third of the term, the students will be presented with a common challenge problem that will require an integrated use of the various topics and tools they learned in the first two-thirds of the term.
+The students will work in teams of two to develop a solution to the problem; during class at the end of the term, we will have a "bake-off" in which each team gets to demonstrate their approach on a novel test-data-set.
+Teams will briefly describe approaches and we will collectively analyze why certain approaches may have performed better than others. - Quizzes (20%) Quizzes will be given in class roughly bi-weekly.
+The de facto quiz is 10 minutes and presents a combination of rote memory and topic comprehension; if a larger quiz will be given (e.g., in place of a full-out exam, students will be notified within two weeks). - Exam (20%) There will be one exam in mid-November. - Wikipedia Entry(10%) Near the end of the term, each student will select a unique entry in Wikipedia related to computer vision; selections should be based on student interest.
+The student will revise and contribute to this Wikipedia entry (off-line).
 The revision and final entry will be due in beginning of December.
 Upon instructor approval, the student will then make the revisions to the entry in the on-line site.